quelea-projection/quelea-projection.github.io/docs/General_tab.md

 have parts of the congregation that do not understand the language of the song.
 Of course, if someone that understands both languages could translate instead, that is always preferable.

+#### CCLI number
+For organisations that have an agreement with the CCLI it is technically required to display the organisation’s CCLI number on all copies of the lyrics.
+You can set this by entering your CCLI number in the box.

 ### Theme Options